teo00000/shopping-cart/README.md

 # ShoppingCart

-A simple Shopping Cart application built with Angular to practice component communication, state management with Oservable, BehaviorSubject and building responsive user interfaces.
+A simple Shopping Cart application built with Angular to practice component communication, state management with RxJS(BehaviorSubject for reactive cart state management) and building responsive user interfaces.

 ## Features

 - Display a list of products
-- Search products by name
+- Search products in real time
 - Add product to the shopping cart
-- View the number of products in the cart in the header
+- Display the current cart item count in the header
-- Display all added products in the cart
+- Automatically update the cart using RxJS BehaviorSubject
-- Automatically calculate the total price of products in the cart
+- Calculate the total price of all items in the cart
+- Remove products from cart

 ## Technologies

 - Angular 21
 - TypeScript
-- HTML
+- HTML5
-- CSS
+- CSS3
-- RxJS (BehaviorSubject)
+- RxJS
+- BehaviorSubject

 # Project Structure